 The Village of Sugar Grove is taking proactive steps to prepare for and respond to COVID-19 and remains in open communication with its partners at Kane County and the State of Illinois.
 Village staff continues to further develop a response to keep residents, staff and visitors to Village buildings healthy, safe and informed.

 We have taken precautions so that the Village can carry on daily business throughout the entire pandemic, to all residents.
-Out of an abundance of caution for the health of our community, the Village of Sugar Grove has limited public access to Village facilities moved to curb exposure to employees and residents.
+Please note face coverings are required to enter Village facilities and social distancing must be maintained.

 For Village Hall, call 630-391-7200.